-The Battle Log is the place where weekly reports from each of the Operation 513 evangelism teams are posted.
+The Battle Log is the place where reports from each of the Operation 513 evangelism teams are posted.

 It gives you a brief idea about what occurred during the outreach and some of the highlights.